 - A. Internship Assessment Form: The Graduate Internship Assessment Form for the Special Education Grades 7-12 Initial Program is used to provide feedback and an evaluation of the candidate's proficiency in demonstrating the knowledge, skills, and dispositions as set by the Council for Exceptional Children (CEC).
-This form is completed by the cooperating teacher and college supervisor twice during the internship experience: midway through the internship and at the conclusion of the internship (completed on tk20).
+This form is completed by the mentor teacher and college supervisor twice during the internship experience: midway through the internship and at the conclusion of the internship (completed on tk20).
 The candidate may also be asked to complete the assessment form as a means of self-reflection.
-The form is attached. - B. Candidate Dispositions: Professional Dispositions, as described elsewhere in this handbook, are assessed at the end of the internship experience by the candidate, cooperating teacher, and college supervisor (completed on $\underline{\text{tk20}}$). - C. Lesson Plans: Required Formats: Special educators must be able to assess students and design and deliver individually appropriate specialized instruction as needed to support the academic and behavioral achievement of students with disabilities in secondary settings.
+The form is attached. - B. Candidate Dispositions: Professional Dispositions, as described elsewhere in this handbook, are assessed at the end of the internship experience by the candidate, mentor teacher, and college supervisor (completed on tk20). - C. Lesson Plans: Required Formats: Special educators must be able to assess students and design and deliver individually appropriate specialized instruction as needed to support the academic and behavioral achievement of students with disabilities in secondary settings.
 Lessons, whether individual, small group, or large group, must be based upon students' abilities and needs; lessons must reflect the candidate's professional decision-making regarding appropriate materials, objectives and procedures to support the student's growth across contexts and contents.
-Use of scripted or "packaged" commercial teaching materials cannot meet this requirement.
+Use of scripted or "packaged" commercial teaching materials should be used with discretion and require prior approval from the college supervisor and mentor teacher.
 Contact your supervisor, if necessary, to negotiate opportunities to ensure that you are able to gain this important experience and meet this critical requirement.
 Your supervisor will recommend lesson plan formats to document your professional decision making in planning and implementing lessons.
 Other lesson planning formats may be appropriate with supervisor approval. - D. Supervisor Observation Report: Frequent observation and constructive feedback on the candidate's teaching is essential to support ongoing professional development of the knowledge, skills, and dispositions needed to be a secondary special educator.
 The college supervisor will complete a minimum of three observations and post-observation conferences.
 Verbal and written/formal feedback to the candidate will be offered after each observation.
-A copy may be shared with the cooperating teacher.
+A copy may be shared with the mentor teacher.

-STATE UNIVERSITY OF NEW YORK Curriculum & Instruction Departmen Graduate Internship Assessment Form Special Education Grades 7-12 Initial Program ı
+Curriculum & Instruction Department Graduate Internship Assessment Form Special Education Grades 7-12 Initial Program

 Candidate: Date:

 College Liaison:

 Cooperating Teacher:

 School District: Building: